 Blending Alcohol and Gasoline

 Mixing alcohol with gasoline produces gasohol.
-Advantages of fuel blends are that alcohol tends to increase the octane rating, which is particularly important in unleaded fuel, and reduce carbon monoxide (CO) emissions from the engine.
+Advantages of fuel blends are that alcohol tends to increase the octane rating and reduce carbon monoxide (CO) and other tailpipe emissions from the engine.
 The octane number of a fuel indicates its resistance to knock (abnormal combustion in the cylinder).
 Another advantage is that alcohols can also be produced from renewable sources.

 Figure 2: Gasoline engine full throttle exhaust emissions using ethanol fuel blends.

 The effect of using a blend of alcohol and gasoline in an engine adjusted for gasoline is to "lean out" the fuel mixture.
 This is illustrated in Figure 1 for an engine burning blends of ethanol and gasoline.
 A mixture of 10 percent ethanol in gasoline produced more power when the carburetor was adjusted for gasoline.
 Increasing the ethanol content to 25 percent reduced the power output.
 The test results in Figure 1 were obtained at an elevation of 5,000 feet where an engine adjusted to operate on gasoline is expected to run rich.
 The 10 percent blend produced a leaner and better air-fuel ratio; the 25 percent blend was too lean.